What You Should Know:

 Admission to the Professional Sequence

 Each year 32 students are admitted to the traditional program for each fall (August start) and spring (January start) semesters.
-Students apply to the professional sequence between April 15 and April 30 for the fall start and/or between September 15 and September 30 for the spring start.
+Students apply to the professional sequence between March 15 and March 30 for both the fall and spring start.
 The Professional Sequence of the traditional BSN program is scheduled year around for 6 consecutive semesters, including summers.
 This allows students to complete the professional sequence (i.e. NURS courses) in two calendar years.

-Completion of the four year Bachelor’s degree enables the graduate to sit for the R.N. licensure exam.
-Students with an Associate’s degree and RN licensure can complete Ferris’s Bachelor’s degree (BSN) on a part-time basis on-campus, at selected sites across the state, or full-time on campus.
-RNs with a BSN degree can then complete Ferris’s Masters Degree in Nursing (MSN) in the areas of Nursing Education, Nursing Informatics, or Nursing Administration.
+Completion of the four year Bachelor’s degree enables the graduate to sit for the R.N. licensure exam (NCLEX).
+Students with an Associate’s degree and RN licensure can complete Ferris’s Bachelor’s degree (BSN) in our fully online RN to BSN completion program (see the RN to BSN Completion link).
+RNs with a BSN degree can then complete Ferris’s Master’s Degree in Nursing (MSN) in the areas of Nursing Education, Nursing Informatics, or Nursing Administration.

 The BSN and MSN programs at Ferris State University are accredited by the Accreditation Commission for Education in Nursing (ACEN), formerly the National League of Nursing Accreditation Commission (NLNAC).

 Ferris Student Nurses Association is an active group.
 Students can participate even before they begin taking the clinical courses within the professional sequence of the program.